 Smart cities are committed to sustainable and integrated urban development.
 Today, cities consume two-thirds of the world’s major resources.

 The smart city approach uses information and communication technologies in order to link municipal infrastructures such as energy, buildings, traffic, water and sewage on the basis of integrated development concepts.
 Digital transformation offers opportunities for moving towards sustainability and promotes resource-friendly, needs-based solutions for meeting the key challenges of urban development.

 Digital technologies have already become reality in many areas of life and will continue to change many areas of the economy, administration and urban society.

 Germany is actively positioning itself as a lead provider of complete smart technology solutions.
 In the current 2014-2019 financial framework alone, USD 23.6 billion is available for German cities and municipalities.
 In addition, there is the multi-billion Horizon 2020 funding to support regional innovation.

 Building and construction: energy-efficient buildings and modernization, smart homes

 Energy: expansion of renewable energy generation, smart grids and distribution, and storage systems

 Environmental technology: new solutions for waste recycling and waste-water treatment

-Management: Planning and organization, models for financing and cooperation in administration, public facilities and the municipal economy, security for critical infrastructure
+Management: digital solutions/IoT for the municipal economy, security for critical infrastructure

 Ports: fully automated port where all devices are connected via IoT